 - He Knows Too Much: The T'Lani and Kellerun want to make sure no one has any possible knowledge of the Harvesters creation.

-- Karma Houdini: The T'Lani and Kelleruns try to kill O'Brien and Bashir, and later on Sisko and Dax as well, but they get no penalty for this.
+- Karma Houdini: The T'Lani and Kelleruns try to kill O'Brien and Bashir, and later on Sisko and Dax as well.
+Whether the Federation takes retributive action against them for this is never addressed.

 - Right for the Wrong Reasons: Keiko sees O'Brien drinking coffee in the surveillance recording and determines that it was fake based on that.
 As it turns out, the recording was fake, but O'Brien does drink coffee in the afternoon.